Making Williamson County Tennessee better for animals through adoption, education, enforcement and pet population control.

 The Williamson County Animal Center is a public open-intake shelter serving the citizens of Williamson County, Tennessee.
 The shelter is a county tax-funded agency caring for domestic animals, and enjoys the distinction of being a second place winner in the 2014 ASCPA Rachael Ray Challenge.

-A staff of 20 is led by director Ondrea Johnson.
-A full-time veterinarian is employed along with two licensed veterinary technicians, a community relations coordinator, three animal control officers and four other full-time staff members.
+A staff of 27 is led by director Ondrea Johnson.
+A full-time veterinarian is employed along with two licensed veterinary technicians, a community relations coordinator, four animal control officers, intake coordinator, two kennel managers and four other full-time staff members.
 The shelter also employs five part-time kennel techs and support staff.

 On the shelter property, there is a fenced puppy play yard, as well as a large dog run for exercise, wooded trail and two public dog parks.
 The shelter’s Mobile Adoption Center (MAC) is used for adoption events held away from the shelter.